RocketChat/Rocket.Chat/.changeset/breezy-starfishes-attack.md

 "@rocket.chat/meteor": patch
 ---

-Fixes error `audio.pause() is not a function` and makes the newRoomSound respect the volume set in user preferences.
-Also moves the code to a hook instead of meteor.startup
+Fixes error `audio.pause() is not a function` and makes the continuous new room notification (livechat) respect the volume set in user preferences.